ebu/radiodns-manager/LightweightPlugitProxy/README.md

 The application will wait an increasingly longer time for each failed database connection attempts.
 This is done in order to avoid having multiple apps connecting to a database at the same time but rather spread those connections so all app can reconnect smoothly.
-After X seconds (X being the time choosed for this parameter) the increasing time to wait between each attempts will be reset so an application doesn't take 300 seconds to reconnect to its database.
+After X seconds (X being the time choosed for this parameter) the increasing time to wait between each attempts will be reset so an application doesnt take 300 seconds to reconnect to its database.

 ## Running the tests
 The tests will create a local sqlite database.
 They do not require any networking setup.